dseifer-tech/clearstay/README.md

 #### Homepage (`/`)
 - **Modern Hero Section**: Soft gradient background with centered headline and search box
 - **Expedia-Style Search Form**: Horizontally segmented card with date range picker, traveler selector, and CTA button
-- **Enhanced Date Picker**: Single calendar view for selecting both check-in and check-out dates with "Search Hotels" button within calendar
+- **Enhanced Date Picker**: Single calendar view for selecting both check-in and check-out dates with intelligent month navigation
 - **Trust-Building Sections**: "Why We Built InnstaStay," "How It Works" (4-step visual guide), and "What You Get" with icons and responsive grid layout
 - **Premium Navigation**: Sticky navbar with InnstaStay branding, navigation links, and CTA button
 - **Subtle Animations**: Fade-in and slide-up effects on page load
+- **Mobile-First Design**: Responsive layout with mobile menu and optimized touch interactions
+- **CLS Optimization**: Explicit width/height attributes on logo for improved Core Web Vitals

 #### About Page (`/about`)
 - **Trust-Building Content**: Explains InnstaStay's mission and differentiators